shiva-adith/stats_tool/README.md

-# Statistical Distributions
+# Statistical Tool

 Prerequisites
 -------------
-Matplotlib is required to generate and view distribution graphs
+Numpy and Matplotlib are required to generate and view distribution graphs

 ```
 pip install matplotlib
+pip install numpy

 ```
 ---